KantaraInitiative/wg-otto/minutes/021-otto_minutes-9-30-2015.md

  https://vimeo.com/52882780

 Mike pointed out that one of the interesting thing Eran proposed was that the spec follows the code.
-He was annoyed the OAuth2 spec took three years, and perhaps coding earlier would have expedited the stnadard.
+Eran was annoyed the OAuth2 spec took three years, and perhaps coding earlier would have expedited the standard.
 Keith pointed out that the implementations will highlight any defects.

 ## Voting results